 Yelarbon to Gowrie alignment review

-On 21 September 2017, the Minister for Infrastructure and Transport, the Hon Darren Chester MP, announced that the Border to Gowrie corridor via Wellcamp and Charlton will proceed to the planning and approvals phase.
+On 21 September 2017, the then Minister for Infrastructure and Transport, Darren Chester, announced that the Border to Gowrie corridor via Wellcamp and Charlton will proceed to the planning and approvals phase.

 The alignment will support the development of Toowoomba and the Darling Downs region through its proximity to the west Toowoomba industrial precinct.